DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-01-10-sharing-information-securely-with-ESFA-and-accredited-providers.md

 ## Our approach

-Both the ESFA and the accredited providers we have conducted user research with, have requested to receive this information via spreadsheet (CSV).
+Both the ESFA and the accredited providers we have conducted user research with, have requested to receive this information via a comma separated values (CSV) document.

 When co-designing the service’s support console with the Ops and Support team, they requested that we automate as much as the process as possible, to reduce the burden on their team.